klecko/KISS/docs/index.md

 ---

 # What is KISS?
-Welcome to KISS (acronym for Klesoft Is Spoofing and Sniffing), a tool for network attacks.
-As its name denotes, it has been created by Klesoft for research purposes.
+Welcome to KISS (acronym for Klecko Is Spoofing and Sniffing), a tool for network attacks.
+As its name denotes, it has been created by Klecko for research purposes.
 It is based on Python3 and Scapy.

 # Features
  It includes features such as: